Best Practices: Under Delivery

 What creatives are in use?
 Does the ad set contain all the recommended creative sizes?
 Are they clicking out to the appropriate landing URL?
 Is the landing URL leading to the conversion event?

-• Video: For best practices, include videos of 6 seconds, 15 seconds, and 30 seconds.
+• Video: For best practices, include videos of 6, 15, and 30 seconds.

 Advanced Settings